 What is Cervical Screening?

 Cervical screening is a free health test available on the NHS as part of the national cervical screening programme.
+The test looks for early changes in the cells of the cervix.
 It helps prevent cervical cancer by checking for a virus called high-risk HPV and cervical cell changes.
 It is not a test for cancer.

 It is your choice whether to go for cervical screening.
 We hope this information helps you make the best decision for you and your health.